hl105/portfolio-jlee/docs/blogs/User-Testing-&-Analysis.md

 ### Opportunities for Improvement

 - Allow users to edit or delete covers.
     - Jasmine asked if she could delete the cover she posted without an image.
+I plan to make the cover more interactive by adding a clicking effect on top of the hovering effect that exists right now.
+When clicked, the user would be able to see cover settings and details (when cover was created and locked).
     - major
     - physical
 - fix glitching when hovering over text.
     - Instead of user image, make it so that the user can hover over the cover image itself so that there is more physical space for the mouse to hover over.
+This should be a quick fix, but is critical since it disrupts the user experience significantly.
     - critical
     - physical
 - mention as a popup that only screenshots are allowed for now, because of max image size limit that is allowed to be passed in without external packages.